GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-customposts/en.md

 ![Selecting the allowed Custom Post Types in the Schema Configuration](../../images/customposts-schema-configuration-queryable-cpts.png "Selecting the allowed Custom Post Types in the Schema Configuration")

-Or, if selecting option `"Use configuration from Settings"`, the value defined under section "Included custom post types" in the Settings page for `Schema Custom Posts` is used:
+Otherwise, the value defined under section "Included custom post types" in the Settings page for `Schema Custom Posts` is used:

 ![Selecting the allowed Custom Post Types in the Settings](../../images/customposts-settings-queryable-cpts.png "Selecting the allowed Custom Post Types in the Settings")